+Issue.
 Whether the fiduciary duty of a partnership creates an exception to the at-will nature of partnerships where a partner was expelled from a partnership for reporting suspected over billing by another partner?

 Whether Defendant breached the partnership agreement by reducing Plaintiff’s tentative distribution for 1991 to zero without notice.

+Held.
+The Court of Appeals judgment is affirmed.
 No. There is no fiduciary duty that creates an exception to the at-will nature of partnerships for whistle blowing.

 Yes.
 Defendant breached the partnership agreement when it failed to disburse the $7,500 per month draw and give notice of this reduction.

+Dissent.
+Punishing a partner for her good faith effort to alert her partners to the possible overbilling of a client in compliance with the Disciplinary Rules of Professional Conduct is a breach of the partner’s fiduciary duty to one another and discourages others from reporting another lawyer’s unethical behavior.
 Concurrence.
 In this instant case, Defendant did not breach its fiduciary duty by expelling Plaintiff because she made a good faith, but incorrect charge against a senior partner that threatened the firms’ relationship with an important client and the partners’ relationship with each other.
 However, a bright line rule that there is no exception to the at-will partnership rule is too absolute and broad.